w3c/wot-thing-description/proposals/common-definitions/README.md

 ### Defaultable elements

-An element that is defaultable has a container `{element}Def` at the root of the Thing that is a map of element of that kind.
+An element that is defaultable has a container `{element}Definitions` at the root of the Thing that is a map of element of that kind.

-Every element as a term `inherit` that points to a single element in `{element}Def`, if inherit is populated all the fields in the pointed element are used as default for the current element.
+Every element as a term `inherit` that points to a single element in `{element}Definitions`, if inherit is populated all the fields in the pointed element are used as default for the current element.

 ### Inlineable fields

-A field may contain either a string pointing to an element in `{element}Def` or may contain the element of that kind itself.
+A field may contain either a string pointing to an element in `{element}Definitions` or may contain the element of that kind itself.

 ### Thing-wide default